 - The other parent is considered to be absent on the third day and fourth of the illness, and will be entitled to sick pay of 50% for the first day of absence (ie the third day of the illness) and sick leave at the rate of 100% for the second day absence (ie the fourth day of the disease).

-- Counting sick days begins on the first day of the first parental absence and will be a separate calculation for each employee, each parent must inform their workplace of their absence and of the other parent and attach a copy of the declaration submitted by the other parent workplace (see the Regulations ).
+- Counting sick days begins on the first day of the first parental absence and will be a separate calculation for each employee, each parent must inform their workplace of their absence and of the other parent and attach a copy of the declaration submitted by the other parent workplace.
+(For the text of the declaration see Declaration of Absence due to a Sick Child).

 How to claim it?